Welcome to today's edition of the Rush 24-7 podcast.

 It's time to move on now.

-Which of course is the solution to every single tight squeeze a Democrat president gets himself in.
+Which, of course, is the solution to every single tight squeeze a Democrat president gets himself in.

 Just shut up.

-Don't ask any questions about just leave us alone.
+Don't ask any questions about this.

-We've told you what the answer is.
+We've told you what the hell is.

-Don't bug us about it.
+Don't bug us about this.

 Just move on.